 How to pick your mountain

 Go to Holiday Valley if you want the full resort experience: night skiing under the lights, terrain parks, a lively base, and the widest range of terrain for mixed-ability groups.
-It is also the easiest choice for beginners and anyone who wants lessons and rentals on site.
+It is also the easiest choice for beginners.

-Go to HoliMont on a weekday if you want a quieter mountain with a family, club atmosphere and shorter lift lines.
-It is a semi-private club, open to the public during the week and reserved for members on weekends, so plan a weekday visit and check their schedule first.
+Go to HoliMont on a weekday if you want a quieter mountain with a family, club atmosphere, shorter lift lines, and one of the best terrain parks in Western New York.
+It is a semi-private club, open to the public during the week and reserved for members and invited guests on weekends, so plan a weekday visit, ask about membership if you want the weekends too, and check their schedule first.

 Time your ski day